viniciuspalma/named-react-router/README.md

 ### Route (not a React Component)

-In some cases you may need to register and get links to
+In some cases you may need to register and get links to routes outside of React.
+You can do so by using the Route api dirctly.

 ```js
 import { Route } from 'named-react-router-dom';